 China, Japan, and Korea since the late 19th century.
-(1)
+(1) Lecture: 3 hrs/wk.

 284 Modern Middle East

 An examination of the modern political, social, religious, and economic sources of tension and growth in one of the most dynamic and unsettled regions of the world.
 The course focuses on trends and events in the 20th century.
 (1)